-Peter Mayhew, Portrayed Chewbacca the Wookiee in 'Star Wars' Movies, Dies at 74
+Peter Mayhew, Portrayed Chewbacca The Wookiee In 'Star Wars' Movies, Dies At 74

-Peter Mayhew, the actor who played the tall and shaggy Chewbacca the Wookiee in the Star Wars film has died at the age of 74.
+Peter Mayhew, the actor who played the tall and shaggy Chewbacca the Wookiee in the Star Wars films, has died at the age of 74.

 Mayhew died at his home in North Texas on Tuesday, according to a family statement released Thursday on his Twitter account.
 No cause of death was mentioned.
 He had undergone spinal surgery last summer to improve his mobility, according to The Hollywood Reporter.